MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 - [Hosted machine groups](/power-automate/desktop-flows/hosted-machine-groups.md), automatically scale workloads to optimize unattended automation in production, delivering improved business process continuity and governance at scale.

 Hence, at provisionning of any hosted machine (individual or part of a group), a Hosted RPA add-on is automatically auto-allocated to it and becomes a hosted bot:
-- When allocated to a standalone hosted machine, the hosted bot and its underlying Hosted RPA add-on remains allocated to the hosted machine until it gets deleted.
+- When allocated to a standalone hosted machine, the hosted bot and its underlying Hosted RPA add-on remain allocated to the hosted machine until it gets deleted.
 - When allocated to hosted machine within a hosted machine group (at hosted machine group scaling), the hosted bot and its underlying Hosted RPA add-on are later automatically released once the hosted machine gets turned-off at workload down-scaling.

 Each hosted bot can carry one unattended desktop flow run at a time.
 Individual hosted machines also support attended runs if the user has a [Power Automate Premium](types.md#user-licenses) license.